hidems/laravel_vue_spa_todo/README.md

 It is because of WSL2.
 Not to use WSL2, then it was improved. https://stackoverflow.com/questions/63036490/docker-is-extremely-slow-when-running-laravel-on-nginx-container-wsl2

+-> Project moves to out of windows mount directly(/mnt).

 ### Other ideas to improve.
+Use "redis" for cash and session.

 Reduce mount files.
 https://qiita.com/ProjectEuropa/items/c094cfb4aac2968a9901